Dokosoko-AI/dokosoko-docs/src/content/docs/getting-started/deployment.md

 `/healthz` confirms the process is running. `/readyz` also checks persistence and migrations.

 Open the configured origin, create the first root administrator, complete TOTP enrolment, and store the recovery codes.
-Rotate or remove the setup token after setup.
+If `control_plane` did not provision an initial workspace, create the organisation, deployment, and first production environment in the console.
+After bootstrap, remove `DOKOSOKO_SETUP_TOKEN` from the deployment; persisted setup state keeps the bootstrap token path disabled on later restarts.

 ## Backups and recovery